amiraabouhadid/privateEvents/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# RUBY ON RAILS PROJECT: TWITTER CLONE
+# RUBY ON RAILS PROJECT: PRIVATE EVENTS

 This project is taken from the Odin Project Ruby on Rails curriculum.
-It is an exclusive clubhouse where members can write anonymous posts.
-Other members can see the post's author but non-members can only see the post.
+It is a website where only members can create or enroll in events.
+Creators can invite other users to their events.

 ## Built With